George of Laodicea

 George (Greek: Γεώργιος; died 359) was the bishop of Laodicea in Syria from 335 until his deposition in 347.
 He took part in the Trinitarian controversies of the fourth century.
-At first an ardent admirer of the teaching of Arius and associated with Eusebius of Nicomedia, he subsequently became a semi-Arian, but seems ultimately to have united with the Anomoeans, whose uncompromising opponent he had once been, and to have died professing their tenets.
+Initially an ardent admirer of Arius and an associate of Eusebius of Nicomedia, he subsequently became a semi-Arian, but appears ultimately to have united with the Anomoeans—whose uncompromising opponent he had once been—and to have died professing their tenets.

 George was a native of Alexandria in Roman Egypt.
 In early life he devoted himself with considerable distinction to the study of philosophy.
 He was ordained a presbyter by Bishop Alexander I of Alexandria.
 Having gone to Antioch, he endeavoured to mediate between Arius and the orthodox catholic church.
-To the Arians he shewed how, by a sophistical evasion based on (τὰ δὲ πάντα ἐκ τοῦ Θεοῦ), they might accept the orthodox test (Θεὸν ἐκ Θεοῦ).
-The attempt at reconciliation completely failed, and resulted in his deposition and excommunication by Alexander, on the ground of false doctrine and of the open and habitual irregularities of his life.
+To the Arians he showed how, by a sophistical evasion based on (τὰ δὲ πάντα ἐκ τοῦ Θεοῦ), they might accept the orthodox test (Θεὸν ἐκ Θεοῦ).
+The attempt at reconciliation completely failed and resulted in his deposition and excommunication by Alexander on the grounds of false doctrine and the open, habitual irregularities of his life.
 Athanasius styles him "the most wicked of all the Arians", reprobated even by his own party.

-After his excommunication at Alexandria, George sought admission among the clergy of Antioch, but was steadily rejected by Eustathius.
-On this he retired to Arethusa, where he acted as presbyter, and, on the expulsion of Eustathius, was welcomed back to Antioch by the dominant Arian faction.
+After his excommunication at Alexandria, George sought admission among the clergy of Antioch but was steadily rejected by Eustathius.
+He then retired to Arethusa, where he acted as presbyter, and, on the expulsion of Eustathius, was welcomed back to Antioch by the dominant Arian faction.
 He was appointed bishop of Laodicea on the death of the Arian Theodotus.
 As bishop he took a leading part in the successive synods summoned by the Arian faction against Athanasius.
-He was at the councils of Tyre and Jerusalem in 335, and the council at Antioch that celebrated the dedication of the Domus Aurea in 341.
-Fear kept him from the council of Sardica in 347, where the bishops unanimously deposed him and many others as having been previously condemned by Alexander, and as holding Arian opinions.
+He attended the councils of Tyre and Jerusalem in 335 and the council at Antioch that celebrated the dedication of the Domus Aurea in 341.
+Fear kept him from the council of Sardica in 347, where the bishops unanimously deposed him and many others as previously condemned by Alexander and as holding Arian opinions.